InvoiceFlash/InvoiceFlash/README.md

 *   **MySQL** >=4.1 server

 ### How to install
-Please read the installation instructions included in the repository or <a href="https://docs.invoiceflash.com/index.php?route=blog/blog/view&blog_id=10">read this doc</a>.
+Please read the installation instructions included in the repository or <a href="https://docs.invoiceflash.com/index.php?route=blog/blog/view&blog_id=10" target="_blank">read this doc</a>.

 ## Credits / Technologies